-All expenditure will be charged to an appropriate cost centre.
+All expenditure will be charged to an designated cost centre.
 The list is held in group documents and circulated from time to time.

-Each new project has its own cost centre.
-A manager for this cost centre is assigned and must sign for all payments of invoices and other expenses from this cost centre and ascertain that they are:
+All projects have designated cost centres.
+The manager for each cost centre is assigned and must sign for all payments of invoices and other expenses from this cost centre and ascertain that they are: